Technology in WAMAK heat pumps

 Innovations are standard in WAMAK heat pumps

 Heat pump technology has been known for a long time.
-However, the new challenges represent today's requirements and the associated complexity in the development of heat pumps and the design of the application system with heat pumps.
-WAMAK is actively involved in various innovative projects and the findings are transferred to the heat pump manufacturing process.
-This allows the agile use of new technologies based on knowledge, experience and close links with our partners.
+However, new challenges exist in today's requirements and the associated complexity of the development of heat pumps and application system with heat pumps.
+WAMAK is actively involved in various innovative projects which findings are transferred to the heat pump manufacturing process.
+This allows for agile use of new technologies based on knowledge, experience and close links with our partners.

 Principle - basically very simple

-The heat pump is sufficient with heat, which is below the human temperature and is therefore perceived as cold.
+The heat pump utilizes heat, which is below the human temperature and is therefore perceived as cold.
 Even at low temperatures, there is still enough heat to heat with a heat pump.

 ... how is it possible?